dimitreOliveira/stable-diffusion-textual-inversion-app/README.md

 ```bash
 make app
 ```
-Starts the Gradio app, this version of the Gradio app also load the model for inference.
+Starts the Gradio app, this version of the Gradio app also loads the model for inference.

 ```bash
 make app_serving